pjetervondaniels/beecrowd/README.md

 - Push to your branch: `git push origin my-feature`.

 After the merge of your pull request is done, you can delete your branch.

+## 🔖 About Uri

+URI Online Judge is a project that is being developed by the Department of Computer Science at URI University.
+The main objective of the project is to provide programming and knowledge sharing practices.
+The URI Online Judge contains more than 1,000 problems divided into 8 major categories.
+This division helps users to focus on specific programming topics.
+All problems are available in Portuguese and English.
+The URI Online Judge website also runs public tenders regularly.

 ## :memo: Licence
 The URI is available under the [MIT] license.